Search Menu

 Research has suggested that certain superfoods are great for human health and may even extend your lifespan.
 But what do superfoods do for dogs?
 Is it OK to feed your dog these foods?

 Superfoods often contain a large dose of vitamins and minerals, like antioxidants, fiber, or phytochemicals that help prevent disease and may even extend human life.
-The AHA concludes that these foods are good for your heart and your health, especially when incorporated into a balanced diet.
+These foods are good for your heart and your health, especially when incorporated into a balanced diet.

-But what about for your pets?
+But what about your pets?
 Do these nutrient-rich foods support the health of our dogs?

 Blueberries

-Blueberries are considered a superfood because they are low in calories and high in vitamin C, fiber, antioxidants, and phytochemicals.
+Blueberries are considered a superfood because they’re low in calories and high in vitamin C, fiber, antioxidants, and phytochemicals.

 And in fact, blueberries are great for dogs and humans, alike.
 Blueberries can even improve the health of animals.
 Studies even show that the antioxidants found in blueberries can result in significant improvements in cognitive function in aging dogs and help support joint and bone health for active dogs.

 As with all human foods, you should feed blueberries to your dog in moderation.
-Consult your veterinarian if you have concerns and monitor your dog closely after adding to or changing his diet.
+Consult your veterinarian if you have concerns and monitor your dog closely after making any changes to their diet.

 Cranberries

 Often known as a natural supplement for urinary health, cranberries have many additional benefits.
-They are a natural source of vitamins C, E, and K. Also, like blueberries, they are low in calories and fats, but high in fiber and antioxidants.
+They’re a natural source of vitamins C, E, and K. Also, like blueberries, they’re low in calories and fats, but high in fiber and antioxidants.

 With all of these nutrients, cranberries for dogs can be a good addition to complement their diet.
-However, you should not feed your dog raw cranberries, because dogs have a difficult time digesting them.
-Instead, you can find cranberry supplements or treats with cranberries as an ingredient to share this superfood with your pup.
+However, you shouldn’t feed your dog raw cranberries, as they can be difficult to digest.
+Instead, consider purchasing cranberry supplements or dog treats with cranberries as an ingredient.

 Dandelion Greens

 Dandelion greens are known by herbalists to be the “perfect plant medicine” and are often used to improve liver function and aid digestion.
-They are also a good source of flavonoids, which can help reduce the risk of disease.
+They’re also a good source of flavonoids, which can help reduce the risk of disease.

 Salmon Oil

 Salmon is an excellent source of protein, good fats, and amino acids.
 It supports a healthy immune system, in addition to promoting joint and brain health.
-It is often recommended as a heart-healthy food for humans.
+It’s often recommended as a heart-healthy food for humans.

-This being said, salmon for dogs is perfect for aiding skin and coat health.
-You can give salmon oil supplements for dogs or add the oil to his food.
+This being said, salmon is a great option to aid in supporting dogs’ skin and coat health.
+You can give your dog salmon oil supplements or add salmon oil to their food.
 While not a source of protein, salmon oil is a good source of fatty acids that can help support skin and coat health.

 Again, be sure to consult your veterinarian about the best plan for your dog’s health.
-If you decide to add something like salmon oil to his diet, be sure to monitor him closely when giving it to him for the first time.
+If you decide to add something like salmon oil to their diet, be sure to monitor them closely when giving it to them for the first time.

 Coconut Oil